TeomanDeniz/Inception/README.md

 ssh -p 4242 root@localhost
 ```

+* If you get something like "**WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!**" during your connection, just use `rm ~/.ssh/known_hosts` command and retry again.

 # Getting started

 Just install necessary packages for this step.
 Let's start with a package that runs `Makefile`